Non-Human Identity Management: A Guide

 APIs and Microservices

-APIs are essential non-human identities that enable communication between different software components.
+APIs are essential identities that enable communication between different software components.
 In a microservices architecture, APIs facilitate the interaction between services, making them a vital part of the application ecosystem.
 Securing APIs involves strong authentication and authorization mechanisms to prevent unauthorized access and data breaches.

 Application Accounts

 Application accounts are used by software applications to interact with databases, operating systems, and other applications.
-These accounts often have elevated privileges, which is one reason why developers have become even higher value targets for compromise.
+These accounts often have elevated privileges, which is one reason why developers have become even higher-value targets for compromise.

 Service Accounts